StephenBanbury/jekyll-blank-template/_posts/GAM750/2020-10-23-multi-space-1.markdown

 ---
 layout: post
-title: Multispace 1
+title: The 'Multiverse'
 date: 2020-10-23 00:00
 published: true
 ---

 ![Lightbulb](\images\GAM750\lightbulb.jpg)

-# Thinking about multiple spaces (or multiple universes)
+# Thinking about multiple spaces

 I've just had an interesting thought, as a respone to the problem of creating multiple _'spaces'_, which players can move between, at times that will be decided later.